xp44mm/Notebook/Compilers/left-left.md

 A' &\to &\beta_1 |\beta_2 | \dots  |\beta_n
 \end{array}
 $$
 Here $A'$ is a new nonterminal.
-Repeatedly apply this transformation until no two alternatives for a nonterminal have a common prefix. $\Box$
+Repeatedly apply this transformation until no two alternatives for a nonterminal have a common prefix. □

 **Example 4.22:** The following grammar abstracts the **dangling-else** problem:
 $$